WORK: LOGOS

 Thanks for letting me feature this logo on my website.

-Since 1988, the Mackintosh Family has been growing the tastiest fresh picked fruit on their farm in Berryville, Virginia, US.
-They grow strawberries, cherries, blackberries, peaches, flowers, apples, many vegetables, pawpaws, pumpkins, and more!
-Varieties are chosen for flavor and grown on dwarf trees for easy picking.
-It’s risky business to try to make a logo with an apple in it, since it has been done once and for all by a certain computer company.
-Apples however, is a very central produce for the farm, so the owners were quite determined that it had to be an apple in the logo.
-I think we managed to avoid being mistaken for Apple 🙂
+Since 1988, the Mackintosh family has been growing the tastiest fresh-picked fruit on their farm in Berryville, Virginia, USA.
+They cultivate strawberries, cherries, blackberries, peaches, flowers, apples, many vegetables, pawpaws, pumpkins, and more!
+Varieties are chosen for their flavor and grown on dwarf trees for easy picking.

-This logo was made in 2023 for the National Buffalo Museum in Jamestown, North Dakota, US, as they transition into the North American Bison Discovery Center.
-I’d never imagined that I would spend hours studying bisons.
-We don’t have bisons in Norway where I live, but I did find it very useful to have a herd of cows grazing just outside my windows when I worked on this.
-It was a challenge to give an impression of a “herd” within the limited space alotted to a logo-icon, so lining the animals up behind each other according to their size, was a great solution and corresponds well with the stacked typography of the business name, which is very long.
-And now I love bisons, obviously.
+This logo was created in 2023 for the National Buffalo Museum in Jamestown, North Dakota, USA, as they transition into the North American Bison Discovery Center.
+I never imagined I would spend hours studying bison!
+While we don’t have bison in Norway, where I live, I found it surprisingly helpful to have a herd of cows grazing just outside my window as I worked on this project.

-I worked with Regina Kleinhenz on her logo, visual branding and website in 2021.
-Regina is an expert on inner clarity and Certified Clarity® Coach, who helps her clients experience more ease and success in life, career and business.
-The process that we went through together is one of the most satisfying professional assigments I’ve ever performed.
-She really went fully in and participated most deeply in the work, contributing her honest thoughts and ideas while embracing my professional advice with gratitude.
-She has a wonderful sense of humor, and very early on, we discovered a mutual passion for icecream.
+I worked with Regina Kleinhenz on her logo, visual branding, and website in 2021.
+Regina is an expert in inner clarity and a Certified Clarity® Coach, helping her clients achieve greater ease and success in life, career, and business.
+The process we went through together was one of the most satisfying professional assignments I’ve ever undertaken.
+She fully committed to the work, sharing her honest thoughts and ideas while embracing my professional advice with gratitude.
+Regina has a wonderful sense of humor, and early on, we discovered a shared passion for ice cream! 🙂

-This logo made for the Norwegian business Valdmanis & Co in 2020 is a great example of the importance of a tagline.
-This one reads in English: Networking and Visibility.
-Without the tagline (and the icon of course) it would be impossible to make out what industry Valdmanis &Co is in.
-Consequently the assignment of the icon is to support the tagline visually.
-That being said, only one man engaged passionately in Norwegian networking has the name Valdmanis, so it was pretty clear who we were talking about here:)
+This logo, created for the Norwegian business Valdmanis & Co in 2020, is a great example of the importance of a tagline.
+This one translates to English as: Networking and Visibility.
+Without the tagline (and the icon, of course), it would be nearly impossible to discern what industry Valdmanis & Co operates in.
+Consequently, the role of the icon is to visually support the tagline.